MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### Level attribute (part of Display element)

 Optional.
+Default is set to **Full** if not specified.

 If **Level** is set to **None**, Office is installed with no user interface: no progress bars, completion screens, error messages, or other user interface are displayed.

 If **Level** is set to **Full**, Office is installed with the normal installation experience.

-Default is **Full**.

 Allowed values: